mahpat16/rtd-api-doc/docs/source/dreambooth.rst

-DreamBooth Retraining API
+DreamBooth Training API
 =========================

 .. _dreambooth:

-Tiyaro supports retraining a diffusion model using DreamBooth.
-If you want to do the retraining using the UI in the Tiyaro console you can refer to this `step-by-step blog <https://www.tiyaro.ai/blog/dreambooth-retraining/>`_.
-This document will guide you through the API way to start the retraining.
+Tiyaro supports training a diffusion model using DreamBooth.
+If you want to do the training using the UI in the Tiyaro console you can refer to this `step-by-step blog <https://www.tiyaro.ai/blog/dreambooth-retraining/>`_.
+This document will guide you through the API way to start the training.

-All the retraining methods described below are implemented as GraphQL API.
+All the training methods described below are implemented as GraphQL API.
 You can access them from the following graphql endpoint.

 https://control.tiyaro.ai/graphql